brekk/mad-notes/notes/Fundamentals/Conditionals.md

 ---
-aliases:
+aliases: []
-  - Conditionals
 tags:
   - logic
   - fundamentals
 ---
 ##### Synopsis
 - Conditionals in Madlib are designed to be logically equivalent to ternary expressions.
-They are single-expression by default, they have implicit returns, and they must be complete (they cannot short-circuit).
+They are single-expression by default, they have implicit returns and they must be complete (they cannot short-circuit).

 ## Conditionals with `if` ... `else`